fablab-luenen/dokuwiki-preconfigured/README.md

 ## Goals

-The general goal of this distribution is to establish a great alternative to proprietary wikis (namely Confluence).
-This translates into the following main points:
+The general goal of this distribution is to establish a good alternative to proprietary wikis (namely Confluence).
+This translates into the following main goals:

 - Ease of use (UX design/placement of buttons and menus)
 - Clean styling (low clutter)